AIP207 - Political Parties and Social Movements

 Exam (Two hours) 40%

-Participation in weekly topic discussions, during on-campus tutorials or in CloudDeakin discussion groups 10%
+Participation in weekly topic discussions, during campus based seminars or in CloudDeakin discussion groups 10%

 Students who fail a hurdle requirement will be ineligible for a Pass Conceded grade for that unit and will receive a result of no more than 44% for that unit, waived under special consideration arrangements.